 This grouping is used by Precision Nutrition to classify clients based on their goals, nutritional knowledge, skills, and what they can do consistently.

 Which method is right for you depends on which group of eaters you belong to.
-The 3 groups of eaters include:
+The 3 groups of eaters are as follows:

-Level 1 eaters: These are people who only want to live a healthy life.
-They may not have precise body composition goals.
-Most people fall into this group.
+Level 1 eaters: These individuals aim to live a healthy life without specific body composition goals.
+This group includes most people.
 The best methods for this group are mindful eating, portion control with a plate, or hand-size portion control.

-Level 2 eaters: These are people who have more advanced body composition goals, such as high-level recreational athletes.
-Since these people need a more precise method, they can opt for hand-size portion control or food weighing and macro tracking.
+Level 2 eaters: These individuals have more advanced body composition goals, such as high-level recreational athletes.
+They require a more precise method, so they can choose between hand-size portion control or food weighing and macro tracking.

-Level 3 eaters: These are people who are paid for their body appearances, such as bodybuilders, physique competitors, or models.
-Since they have very specific body composition goals, they can opt for macro tracking and following a specific meal plan.
+Level 3 eaters: These individuals are paid for their physical appearances, such as bodybuilders, physique competitors, or models.
+They have very specific body composition goals and can benefit from macro tracking and following a specific meal plan.

-At the end of the video, Brian advises people to look at what they want and what they need, and find the middle between those things.
-Your cost-to-benefit ratio should also fit your daily life and goal needs.
+At the end of the video, Brian advises us to consider our wants and needs and find a balance between the two.
+The cost-to-benefit ratio should also align with our daily lives and goal requirements.

-Now, having discussed what’s inside Brian’s video, please watch the video to get more details on how to best track your food intake.
+Now that we have discussed the key points from Brian’s video, please watch the video to better understand the best way to track your food intake.
 Let us know what you think by leaving a comment below.